Blasting in West Virginia Mines

 Charleston lawyers pursue mining companies in nuisance lawsuits

 Numerous mining techniques extract different types of minerals and create wide-ranging risks to communities surrounding mining operations.
 Blasting is one of the most damaging types of mining procedures.
 The process involves the detonation of explosives to remove natural resources, which may have a devastating impact on the environment, property and health.
-Since our founding in 1976, Calwell Luce diTrapano PLLC, LC has helped property owners fight the corporations that damage their property, harm their health and diminish their quality of life.
+Since our founding in 1976, Calwell Luce diTrapano PLLC has helped property owners fight the corporations that damage their property, harm their health and diminish their quality of life.

 Problems caused by blasting techniques in the mining industry